nelson-liu/lost-in-the-middle/README.md

 ## Multi-Document Question Answering Data

-[`qa_data/`](./qa_data/) contains multi-document question answering data for the oracle setting (1 input document, which is exactly the passage the answers the question) and 10-, 20-, and 30-document settings (where 1 input passage answers the question, and the other passages do not contain an NQ-annotated answer).
+[`qa_data/`](./qa_data/) contains multi-document question answering data for the oracle setting (1 input document, which is exactly the passage that answers the question) and 10-, 20-, and 30-document settings (where 1 input passage answers the question, and the other passages do not contain an NQ-annotated answer).